 Medical nutrition therapy can also help people with other health issues.
 This includes people with eating disorders, people who have had bariatric surgery, and people with cancer or diabetes.

 If you work closely with your dietitian and follow his or her advice, this type of therapy doesn’t come with any risks.
 Your dietitian will work with you to make sure you don’t lose too much weight too quickly (which might carry risks).
+Your dietitian can help make sure you don't lose too much muscle mass but still lose the unwanted fat.

 If you have any concerns, talk with your healthcare provider.
 Ask if medical nutritional therapy is right for you.
 If you are pregnant or have serious health issues, it may not be safe for you to lose weight.